Arithmetic and Logarithmic Mean Temperature Difference

 Mean Temperature Difference

-The the mean temperature difference in a heat transfer process depends on the direction of fluid flows involved in the process.
+The mean temperature difference in a heat transfer process depends on the direction of fluid flows involved in the process.
 The primary and secondary fluid in an heat exchanger process may

-logarithmic arithmetic mean temperature difference lmtd amtd
+Logarithmic arithmetic mean temperature - difference lmtd amtd

 With saturation steam as the primary fluid the primary temperature can be taken as a constant since the heat is transferred as a result of a change of phase only.
 The temperature profile in the primary fluid is not dependent on the direction of flow.